echo $SHELL

 The ruby parser does not allow default values to be set in blocks, unlike in method signatures.
 This is of course valid ruby:

-def method(a, b=0)
+def method(a, b=0)but this isn't:

 #...